Laura Daniel-Davis: Career

-Interior Department Nomination
+Interior Department nomination

-On June 18, 2021, President Joe Biden nominated Daniel-Davis to be the Assistant Secretary of the Interior for land and minerals management.
+On June 18, 2021, President Joe Biden nominated Daniel-Davis to be the assistant secretary of the interior for land and minerals management.
 Hearings on her nomination were held before the Senate Energy Committee on September 21, 2021.
 The committee deadlocked on the nomination on November 18, 2021.
 Daniel-Davis' nomination was not acted upon for the rest of the year, and was returned to President Biden on January 3, 2022.

 President Biden renominated her the following day.
 On February 8, 2022, the committee held a second round of hearings on the nomination.
 The committee again deadlocked on the nomination in a party-line vote on July 21, 2022.
 The entire Senate must move to discharge the nomination from the committee in order to progress.

-On March 10, 2023, Senator Joe Manchin stated: “Today, I have decided, as chairman of the Senate Energy and Natural Resources Committee, that I will not be moving forward the nomination of Laura Daniel-Davis as assistant secretary of the Department of Interior."
-This announcement by the Chair of the committee effectively ended Ms. Daniel-Davis' path to the position.
+On March 10, 2023, Senator Joe Manchin, who chairs the Energy Committee, said he would not advance Daniel-Davis' nomination due to a disagreement with the Biden administration.
+Her nomination was withdrawn on November 1, 2023.